FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 We store the two choices in an auxillary array of size $O(n)$.
 Once we have traversed every node and are in the postprocess part of the root node, we make our final choice and and use that result to resolves all the stored options.
 This results in a full traversal and then a resolution of choices for a total of $O(2n) = O(n)$.

+**5.14**

+A *vertex cover* of a graph $G = (V,E)$ is a subset of vertices $V' \in V$ such that every edge in $E$ contains at least one vertex from $V'$.
+Delete all the leaves from any depth-first search tree of $G$.
+Must the remaining vertices from a vertex cover of $G$?
+Give a proof or counterexample.

+Consider the following for an *undirected* graph $G$, in order for a deletion of leaf nodes to form an invalid cover, two leaf nodes must be connected.
+This means that if we can prove for any DFS step, no two leaf nodes are connected, then any case will be a valid cover.
+Consider then two leaf nodes $l_1$ and $l_2$ from a DFS.
+If $l_1$ was connected to $l_2$ by an undirected connection then $l_2$ could not be a leaf node, since if it was already discovered it would not be a leaf node, because it it connected to $l_1$.
+We can make the same symmetric argument for $l_2$.

+For *directed* graphs we cannot make this argument, and we can in fact show this is not true by a simple counter example.
+Consider the graph $G$, composed of three verts $v_1$, $v_2$, $v_3$, and directed edges $(v_1, v_2)$, $(v_1, v_3)$, $(v_3, v_2)$, where the first component of the tuple is the base of the edge.
+A DFS step starting at $v_1$ will first go to $v_2$ then stop.
+Then it will traverse to $v_3$, realize that $v_2$ is already discovered and terminate.
+Both $v_2$ and $v_3$ are leaf nodes, and since there is a directed edge $(v_3, v_2)$, the deletion cannot form a valid cover.

+**5.15**

+A *vertex cover* of a graph $G = (V, E)$ is a subset of vertices $V' \in V$ such that every edge in $E$ contains at least one vertex from $V'$.
+An *independent set* of graph $G = (v,E)$ is a subset of vertices $V' \in V$ such that no edge in $E$ contains both vertices from $V'$.
+An *indepedent vertex cover* is a subset of vertices that is both an independent set and a vertex cover of $G$.
+Give an efficient algorithm for testing whether $G$ contains an independent vertex cover.
+What classical graph problem does this reduce to?

+Use a DFS search starting by setting an arbituary color on a node.
+We traverse through the trre labeling every node we traverse with the color opposite of its parent.
+When we reach a leaf node, if there are already connected nodes that are already discovered, then we check to see if the colors match up.
+If they don't we know that it is impossible for the graph to meet the criteria.
+This because by the *indepenent* requirement, we are effectively limited to two colors, which means it does not matter which color we start with.

+The problem reduces to determing whether you can color a graph with two colors, also kwown as determing whether a graph is bipartite.

+**5.16**

+An *independent set* of an undirected graph $G = (V, E)$ is a set of verteices $U$ such that no edge in $E$ is incident on two vertices of $U$.

+($a$) Give an efficient algorithm to find a maximum-size independent set if $G$ is a tree.

+($b$) Let $G = (V,E)$ be a tree with weights associated with the vertices such that the weight of each vertex is equal to the degree fo that vertex.
+Give an efficient algorithm to find a maximum independent set of $G$.

+($c$) Let $G = (V, E)$ be a tree with arbitrary weights associated with the vertices.
+Give and efficient algorithm to find a maximum independent set of $G$.

+($a$)  This is effectively the inverse of  **5.13**, where we have a perfect inversion of conditions.

+Consider a DFS traversal with a post-processing component.
+In the post processing step we consider two outcomes one in which the parent is colored and another in which it is not.
+This requires either an storage array of size $O(n)$ or augmenting the node structs with a coloring field.
+Similiar to **5.13** we compare the sum of children nodes and bubble up which alternating color has the highest scores.
+When we reach the root we make the final decision, which alternating series maximizes.

+($b$)